 (link opens iTunes)

-The Oracle of Kabbalah is a practical guide through the secret paths of the ancient Hebrew letters.
-This ebook shows you how to follow these paths towards the heart of the matter, the heart of your own soul.
+Oracle of Kabbalah is a practical guide through the secret paths of the ancient Hebrew letters.
+The book shows you how to follow these paths towards the heart of the matter, the heart of your own soul.

 Kabbalah literally means “that which is received,” and is a broad term for Jewish mystical practices.
 Traditions regarding the magical energies of the Hebrew alphabet represent one important facet of Kabbalah.

 This Oracle can be a source of guidance and perspective.
 It’s rooted in the past and time-tested tradition, but at the same time is attuned to the present.
 The book does not tell you what to do or prescribes a specific course of action for you, but rather gently opens up possibilities for you to explore on your own.

 Oracle of Kabbalah: Mystical Teachings of the Hebrew Letters has inspired thousands of people since it was first published in 2001.
 The book takes arcane teachings of Jewish mysticism and, with humor, clarity, and depth, makes them available to modern readers.

 “You don’t have to be Jewish to love Oracle of Kabbalah.”